-People with this condition may also have bones that become progressively weak and prone to fracture (osteoporosis), an unusually large range of joint movement (hypermobility), and loose skin.
+People with aspartylglucosaminuria may also have bones that become progressively weak and prone to fracture (osteoporosis), an unusually large range of joint movement (hypermobility), and loose skin.
 Affected individuals tend to have a characteristic facial appearance that includes widely spaced eyes (ocular hypertelorism), small ears, and full lips.
 The nose is short and broad and the face is usually square-shaped.
-Children with this condition may be tall for their age, but lack of a growth spurt in puberty typically causes adults to be short.
-Affected children also tend to have frequent upper respiratory infections.
+They often have poor oral health, including infections and gum disease (gingivitis).
+Children with this condition may be tall for their age, but lack of a growth spurt in puberty typically causes adults to be short with a small head size (microcephaly).
 Individuals with aspartylglucosaminuria usually survive into mid-adulthood.

-Aspartylglucosaminuria is estimated to affect 1 in 18,500 people in Finland.
+In Finland, it is estimated that 1 to 3 individuals are born with aspartylglucosaminuria each year.
 This condition is less common outside of Finland, but the incidence is unknown.

-Mutations in the AGA gene cause aspartylglucosaminuria.
+Variants (also known as mutations) in the AGA gene cause aspartylglucosaminuria.
 The AGA gene provides instructions for producing an enzyme called aspartylglucosaminidase.
 This enzyme is active in lysosomes, which are structures inside cells that act as recycling centers.
-Within lysosomes, the enzyme helps break down complexes of sugar molecules (oligosaccharides) attached to certain proteins (glycoproteins).
+Within lysosomes, the enzyme helps break down complex chains of sugar molecules (oligosaccharides) attached to certain proteins (glycoproteins).

-AGA gene mutations result in the absence or shortage of the aspartylglucosaminidase enzyme in lysosomes, preventing the normal breakdown of glycoproteins.
+AGA gene variants result in a lack (deficiency) of the aspartylglucosaminidase enzyme in lysosomes, preventing the normal breakdown of glycoproteins.
 As a result, glycoproteins can build up within the lysosomes.
-Excess glycoproteins disrupt the normal functions of the cell and can result in destruction of the cell.
+Excess glycoproteins disrupt the normal functions of the cell and can result in cell death.
 A buildup of glycoproteins seems to particularly affect nerve cells in the brain; loss of these cells causes many of the signs and symptoms of aspartylglucosaminuria.

 Other Names for This Condition